funbox/diamonds/README.md

 Returns a string generated by the pattern `prefix-number` where prefix is the passed param, but number is unique.

 It's useful when you need a unique string that can be namespaced.
-E.g. for generating unique IDs of the DOM elements for creating relations between them and their labels.
+E.g. for generating unique IDs for DOM elements.

 ### [hexToRgb](./lib/hex-to-rgb.ts)

-Converts HEX color to RGB.
+Converts HEX color string to RGB object.

 ### [isElementInViewport](./lib/is-element-in-viewport.ts)